lostadi/Ostadix-lang/README.md

 ### The universal value type

-Every O-lang expression returns an `OValue`.
+Every Olang expression returns an `OValue`.
 Think of `OValue` as the common currency that all languages in a document share.
 When a Python block returns a list, it becomes `OList`.
 When it returns a number, it becomes `OInt`.
 When an HTML block needs to embed that value, it looks at